DePianoman/pokeapi/index.rst

 	:param name: The name of the Pokemon - *str*
 	:param generation: The generation of game learnset is in - *int*

+.. function:: def PokemonLocations(name, game)

+	This function returns the locations in ``', '.join(["Location1", "Location2"])`` form

+	:param name: The name of the Pokemon - *str*
+	:param game: The game you want the locations from - *str*

+.. function:: def PokemonTypes(name)

+	This function returns a list of the types of the Pokemon

+	:param name: The name of the Pokemon - *str*

+.. function:: def PokemonSprite(name)

+	This function returns a URL of the Pokemon's sprite

+	:param name: The name of the Pokemon - *str*

+.. function:: def ShinyPokemonSprite(name)

+	This function returns a URL of the Pokemon's Shiny sprite

+	:param name: The name of the Pokemon - *str*

+.. function:: def PokemonAbilities(name)

+	This function returns a 3-element list of the Abilities a Pokemon has in the order: ``[Ability1, Ability2, HiddenAbility]``

+	:param name: The name of the Pokemon - *str*

 Pokemon
 =======